wso2/open-healthcare-docs/en/docs/fhir/guides/secure-fhir-apis.md

 ## Overview

-It is important to secure the FHIR APIs deployed on the WSO2 Open Healthcare solution to prevent unauthorized access.
-In this document you will see how the WSO2 Open Healthcare solution is capable of providing secure access to APIs.
+It is important to secure the FHIR APIs deployed on the WSO2 Healthcare Solution to prevent unauthorized access.
+In this document you will see how the WSO2 Healthcare Solution is capable of providing secure access to APIs.
 The generic authentication mechanisms discussed [here]([https://apim.docs.wso2.com/en/4.0.0/design/api-security/api-authentication/api-authentication-overview/#](https://apim.docs.wso2.com/en/4.0.0/design/api-security/api-authentication/api-authentication-overview/#)!) can be used to secure the APIs. <br>In addition to these, we have provided support for SMART backend services authorization as well which will be discussed in the following section.

 ## Prerequisites

 - The developer needs permission to publish API using the publisher portal.
-- FHIR API needs to be deployed in the APIM component of the WSO2 Open Healthcare solution.
+- FHIR API needs to be deployed in the APIM component of the WSO2 Healthcare Solution.

 ## SMART backend services authorization